-The community has been very crucial – it’s an extended family.
-This is my Type 1 family.
+The community has been very crucial—it’s an extended family.
+This is my type 1 family.
 To have people who have the same problems, same issues, same kind of struggles as you do and to know people whom you can share such things with is good.
 It helps you cope with diabetes better, it just makes it easier and fun.
 You can meet and have a laugh about it.
 It’s fun to know people across the country now with social media.
-Tomorrow, if I know there is someone in Delhi who is also Type 1 and I am in Delhi, I can just drop them a message and that’s how easy it is to get in touch with someone.
+Tomorrow, if I know there is someone in Delhi who is also type 1 and I am in Delhi, I can just drop them a message and that’s how easy it is to get in touch with someone.
 It’s really important for people to take advantage of that and meet anyone and everyone they can to just share their experiences and how they manage things.

-You completed a half Ironman this year – can you talk about training and your game plan for the marathon?
+You completed a half Ironman this year—can you talk about training and your game plan for the marathon?

 So the idea is already in your mind, but you don’t actually get to physically doing it because it takes a while for you to be mentally ready and ready to take up this training.
 To come to that point, there are phases.

 When I met my coach for the half Ironman, that’s when the idea started brewing that I wanted to do something like this and I was already at a certain fitness level at that point.
-It took me roughly 6-8 months to adjust and be ready to take up something like this.
+It took me roughly six to eight months to adjust and be ready to take up something like this.
 Injuries and other stuff can just elongate your process a bit, which was my case as well.
 I had to be really sure, physically as well as mentally, to register also but the actual physical preparation was close to five and a half months.
-Like before the half Ironman, I did an olympic distance triathlon, which is give or take half of a half Ironman.
+Like before the half Ironman, I did an Olympic distance triathlon, which is give or take half of a half Ironman.

 [Competing like that] gives you a very good idea as to where you stand and you know what you need to focus more on, etc. I did that in October, prepared for it a good two and a half months, but the fact that I have been cycling for a good three years and that I was running for the past two years was also an advantage.